Sub-Module 1.5: Custom Security Configurations

 Baselines for special use cases

-While not this particular regulatory requirement may not be universal, it serves as a useful example of how we are exploring additional compliance measures on top of the baseline images and how these variants combine.
+While this particular regulatory requirement may not be universal, it serves as a useful example of how we are exploring additional compliance measures on top of the baseline images and how these variants combine.
+It also shows how you can separate container enforcement from host enforcement to provide a better overall application security posture.

 Step 7: Check FIPS mode on host